licensezero/guide.licensezero.com/index.md

 ### <a id="identifiers">Identifiers</a>

-licensezero.com generates unique identifiers for each developer and each project.
+licensezero.com generates unique identifiers for each developer and each set of contributions.
 The identifiers are version 4 [UUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier) like:

     daf5a8b1-23e0-4a9f-a6c1-69c40c71816b